open5e/open5e/source/monsters/tome-of-beasts/D/dragons/void/ancient-void-dragon.rst

 **Void Slip (Costs 2 Actions).** The dragon twists the fabric of space.
-Each creature within 15 feet of the dragon must succeed on a DC 21 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
+Each creature within 15 feet of the dragon must succeed on a DC 21 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked :ref:`srd:prone`.
 The dragon can then teleport to an unoccupied space within 40 feet.

 **Void Cache (Costs 3 Actions).** The dragon can magically reach